Unit tests¶

 Boolean assertions¶

-from std.testing import assert, assert_true, assert_false
+from std.testing import assert_true, assert_false

 def test_flags() -> None: